Private rental options

 - Student housing: This housing is mostly provided by tertiary institutions.
 Check university or TAFE websites and noticeboards to see what's available.
-See the Tenants Union of Victoria website for information about student housing
+If you're an international student, see the Tenants Victoria website for information about student housing.

 - Rooming houses: Always check that a rooming house is registered before you sign an agreement or move in

 Read more about rooming houses on the Consumer Affairs website.
 Consumer Affairs Victoria's website also has a full list of rooming houses

 - Caravan parks: These can offer low cost shorter term accommodation.
 Contact caravan parks in the area you want to live to find out what they offer and the costs